bamason2/ttp451-module/docs/labs/Lab_2.md

 - Load DOE test kit

-Change the MATLAB&copy; current folder to the current folder.
+Change the MATLAB&copy; working directory to the current folder.
 In that folder run the DOE_testkit_V11_R7.p in MATLAB&copy;, Right click and run the script.

 ![image](figs/lab2/fig_24_tas_2015_folder.png)